-Subsequent to the year end, a TaaS customer bought out the remainder of its contract and purchased the equipment from the Company pursuant to the terms of the TaaS contract.
-This amount has been included in the table above.
-For the year ended December 31, 2020, the Company recognized TaaS revenue of \$1,081,456 (December 31, 2019 - \$1,292,090).
+As of December 31, 2021, all TaaS agreements have been terminated.
+For the year ended December 31, 2021, the Company recognized TaaS revenue of \$928,481 (December 31, 2020 - \$1,081,456).

 9. PATENT LITIGATION

 Patent litigation expenses consist of legal fees and other third-party costs incurred to prosecute cases of alleged patent infringement.
 Legal costs to prosecute the alleged patent infringement complaint are expensed as incurred with any potential gain on settlement to be recognized on realization.